yogeshjadhav7/affinity-core/README.md

 > **Optional Arguments (Affinity-Core Configuration)**
 1. **configScaleLength** : Scale length is an integer value used for scaling affinity scores computed in AFFINITY_CALCULATION.txt output file.
 2. **configClassificationJob** : A boolean flag in the configuration which specifies the type of the job.
 If equals to true, affinity scores in AFFINITY_CALCULATION.txt will be provided after performing softmax (computing probabilities for terms) for each entity.
 3. **configMdsDimensions** : An integer value specifies the number of dimensions of the multidimension space, wherein process computes decision boundary for a linear kernel SVM for each term to divide entities.
 This value can also be described as number of features (dimensionality) considered by the process for each entities.
-There is a tradeoff between high accuracy (high MDS dimensions) and low computation speed (low MDS dimensions).
+There is a tradeoff between more details consideration yet noisy (high MDS dimensions) and only higher level features consideration and low computation time (low MDS dimensions).

 ### Command Line Usage
 > At the root directory, run the java command to execute **target/affinity-core-jar-with-dependencies.jar** by providing mandatory and optional arguments.
 We would be using nohup to run the process in background.